deweya/blog-markdown/internal-networking.md

 Let’s begin looking at some of the most common errors around OpenShift networking.

 ## Service Does Not Exist
-First things first, <mark>you need a service object</mark> to be able to route traffic to the desired app.
+First things first, `you need a service object` to be able to route traffic to the desired app.
 You can quickly create a service with the “oc expose” command:

 ```bash
 oc expose deployment hello-world # For Deployment objects